 I threw on my robe anyway and followed him down the hall.

 The house felt different at that hour.
 Bigger.
 Colder.
-Every floorboard seemed louder than it should have been.
-David stopped at the front door and looked through the side glass.
+Every floorboard sounded louder than it should have.
+David reached the front door, looked through the side glass, and then opened it.

 A little girl stood on our porch.

-She couldn’t have been older than six or seven.
-She was barefoot in the March cold, wearing a T-shirt so large it hung off one shoulder.
+She could not have been older than six or seven.
+She was barefoot in the March cold, wearing an oversized T-shirt that slid off one shoulder.
 Her legs were streaked with mud.
 Her hair clung damply to her forehead.
-In one hand she clutched a small brown teddy bear so tightly that one of its seams had split.
+In one hand she clutched a small brown teddy bear so tightly that one seam had split open.

 She was shaking.

-Not the shiver of a child who had simply wandered out underdressed.
+Not with the ordinary shiver of a child who had simply wandered outside underdressed.

 This was fear.

-The girl tried to answer but only a dry sob came out.
+The girl opened her mouth, but only a dry sob came out.

-Then, in a voice so small I nearly missed it, she said, “My mommy told me to run.”
+Then, in a voice so small I almost missed it, she whispered, “My mommy told me to run.”

 Every part of me went cold.